Written by Candice Zhao |

 How to Travel around Xian

-By metro:Ā Almost all the core attractions inside the city are connected by metro lines 2, 3 and 4.
+By metro:Ā Almost all the core attractions inside the city are connected byĀ metro lines 2, 3 and 4.Ā Besides, Line 14 serves the airport and Line 9 connects Huaqing Pool with downtown Xi’an.

 By sightseeing bus:Ā Besides, to facilitate tourists and enrich the travel experience, various specialĀ sightseeing bus linesĀ are opened up to connect these attractions.
 These buses are even decorated with traditional cultural elements and some buses also have NPCs to interact with passengers.

-Besides, the public buses and taxisĀ are also important vehicles to arrive at the places the metro can not reach
+Besides, theĀ public buses are also important vehicles serving placesĀ the metro can not reach.

 Terracotta Army and Huaqing Pool:Ā Tourist bus line 5 and several tourist direct buses can take you to the scenic areas.Ā Metro line 9 can take you to Huaqing Pool directly.
 After getting off, you can get to Terracotta Army by bus line 602 and 613.